 - 1. Navigate to the bin directory from the command line. - 2.
 At the command prompt, type scapostinstall. - 3.
 Type 2 to select Settings. - 4.
-Type 2 to select Fortify Update.

-- 5. To change the Fortify Rulepack update server URL, type 1, and then type the URL.
+Type 2 to select Fortify Update. - 5.
+To change the Fortify Rulepack update server URL, type 1, and then type the URL.
 The default Fortify Rulepack update server URL is https://update.fortify.com. - 6.
 To specify a proxy for Fortify Security Content updates, do the following: - a.
-Type 2 to select Proxy Server Host, and then type the name of the proxy server. - b.
+Type 2 to select Proxy Server, and then type the name of the proxy server.
+Exclude the protocol and port number (for example, some.secureproxy.com). - b.
 Type 3 to select Proxy Server Port, and then type the proxy server port number. - c.
-(Optional) You can also specify the proxy server user name (option 4) and password (option 5).
+(Optional) You can also specify a proxy server user name (option 4) and password (option 5).